-Since you will have to eventually split your twins up into two separate cribs at some point of time (they will outgrow the single crib in a few months, regardless), why not get them their own crib from the very beginning rather than having to ponder the question 'can twins share a crib'?
+Since you will have to eventually split your twins up into two separate cribs at some point of time, why not get them their own crib from the very beginning rather than having to ponder the question 'can twins share a crib'?

-So be it you choose to go for the small cribs for small spaces, double crib or corner cot for twins, we hope the following review of some of the best cribs for small spaces will give you some awesome twin nursery ideas to create the perfect dream nursery for your double bundle of joy!
+So be it you choose to go for the small cribs for small spaces, double crib or corner cot for twins, we hope our review above of some of the best cribs for small spaces will give you some awesome twin nursery ideas!